-Through our factory service centers in California, Connecticut, Massachusetts, Michigan, New Jersey, and New York our specialized technical staff maintains our products via long-term service contracts.
-To, date the Company has shipped over 2,500 units, some of which have been operating for almost 30 years.
+Through our factory service centers in California, Connecticut, Florida, Massachusetts, Michigan, New Jersey, and New York our specialized technical staff maintains our products via long-term service contracts.
+To date the Company has shipped over 3,000 units, some of which have been operating for almost 35 years.

 Our CHP technology uses low-cost, mass-produced engines, which we modify to run on natural gas.
 In the case of our mainstay cogeneration and chiller products, the engines have proven to be cost-effective and reliable.
 In 2009, in response to the changing regulatory requirements for stationary engines, our research team developed an economically feasible process for removing air pollutants from the engine exhaust.
 This technology's U.S. and foreign patents were granted beginning in October 2013 with other domestic and foreign patents granted or applications pending.
-Branded Ultera[®], the ultra clean emissions technology repositions our engine driven products in the marketplace, making them comparable environmentally with other technologies such as fuel cells, but at a much lower cost and greater efficiency.
-Because of this breakthrough design for emission control, our natural gas-fueled CHP modules fitted with the patented Ultera[®] control technology are certified by the California Air Resources Board ("CARB") as meeting its stringent 2007 emissions requirements, the same emissions standard used to certify fuel cells, and the same emissions levels as a state-of-the-art central power plant.
-We now offer our Ultera emissions control technology as an option on all our products or as a stand-alone application for the retrofitting of other rich-burn spark-ignited reciprocating internal combustion engines.
+Branded Ultera®, the ultra-clean emissions technology repositions our engine driven products in the marketplace, making them comparable environmentally with other technologies such as fuel cells, but at a much lower cost and greater efficiency.
+Because of this breakthrough design for emission control, multiple Tecogen natural gas engine-generators upfitted with the patented Ultera control technology have been permitted to the current regulatory limits in the Los Angeles area.
+In 2018, a group of natural gas engine-generators upfitted with the Ultera system were successfully permitted in the same Los Angeles region to unrestricted operation, the first natural gas engines to do so without operating time limits or other exemption.
+These engines were permitted to levels matching the California Air Resources Board ("CARB") stringent 2007 emissions control technology as an option on all our products or as a stand-alone application for the retrofitting of other rich-burn spark-ignited reciprocating internal combustion engines such as the aforementioned engine-generators.

 Tecogen products are designed as compact modular units that are intended to be installed in multiples when utilized in larger CHP plants.
 The majority of our CHP modules are installed in multi-unit sites with applications ranging up to 12 units.
 This approach has significant advantages over utilizing single larger units, allowing building placement in constrained urban settings and redundancy to mitigate service outages.
 Redundancy is particularly relevant in regions where the electric utility has formulated tariff structures that include high "peak demand" charges.
 Such tariffs are common in many areas of the country, and are applied by such utilities as Southern California Edison, Pacific Gas and Electric, Consolidated Edison of New York, and National Grid of Massachusetts.
 Because these tariffs are assessed based on customers' peak monthly demand charge over a very short interval, typically only 15 minutes, a brief service outage for a system comprised of a single unit can create a high demand charge, and therefore be highly detrimental to the monthly savings of the system.
 For multiple unit sites, the likelihood of a full system outage that would result in a high demand charge is dramatically reduced, so consequently, these customers have a greater probability of capturing peak demand savings.